Privacy laws have changed to give individuals more protection and rights in terms of how their personal information is collected and used.

 - as part of a reorganisation, sale or negotiations for sale of all or part of our business;

-- to follow up with you after you request information to see if we can provide any further assistance and for more general marketing purposes, including to inform you about events, send you our economic commentary and to keep you informed (by letter, telephone, email and other electronic means) of services from us and other Rathbone group members, which we think may be of interest to you.
+- to follow up with you after you request information to see if we can provide any further assistance and for more general marketing purposes, including to inform you about events, send you our economic commentary and general interest articles, and to keep you informed (by letter, telephone, email and other electronic means) of services from us and other Rathbones Group Plc members, which we think may be of interest to you.
 If you do not wish to receive such information, please let us know now or at any time in the future, and your details will be removed from our mailing list(s).
-We will not provide your personal data (or sensitive personal data) to organisations other than members of the Rathbone group to use for their own marketing purposes without your consent.
+We will not provide your personal data (or sensitive personal data) to organisations other than members of Rathbones Group Plc to use for their own marketing purposes without your consent.

 Compliance with our legal obligations